sliu7714/csc309_website/README.md

     * If you already added a certain tag, you are not allowed to add a duplicate
 * If you want to delete a tag, click the white "x" on the right of the tag to remove it from the list of tags to search for
-Once you are done, you may press the "Search" button (since there is no backend, the search button does not do anything right now)
+Once you are done, you may press the "Search" button that will filter all the current postings with the tags selected

 ![search section screenshot](Files/screenshots_phase1/search.png)